- Leave and Absence

-On the other hand, sick leave can be a significant financial burden to a small business.
-It’s often difficult to cover the absent employee’s work, placing additional burden on other employees, and it can adversely impact your ability to run your business.
+On the other hand, sick leave can place a significant financial burden on a small business.
+It’s often difficult to cover the absent employee’s work, placing an additional burden on other employees, and it can negatively impact your ability to run your business.

-Long-term sickness and employment law
+- Long-term sickness and employment rights

 How to manage long-term sickness absence

 The procedure for managing long-term absence is similar to managing regular repetitions of short-term absence, but you will likely need to take a more sensitive approach.